LIFE GOES ON: AN INTRODUCTION

 Arthur's mother Alice was forty-four years old at the time of the 1901 census.
 This Page family were living in Broad Street, Ely, Cambridgeshire.

 Alice is shown as a charwoman.
-Her husband Henry is not shown at home on the 1901 census.
-She is described as married, and her relationship to the head of household is noted as wife, indicating that Henry is not dead, in which case she would have been described as widow and head.
+Her husband Henry was in prison at the time of the 1901 census.
+She is described as married, and her relationship to the head of household is noted as wife.

 Alice had seven children at home at the time of the 1901 census.
 John, an agricultural labourer, was 20, Herbert, an errand boy, was 18, Susan was 14, Thomas was 10 (suggesting that the Thomas who appeared on the 1891 census was ten months, not ten years old), Charles was 8, Sarah 6 and Helen 1.